-- The Economics Study Centre The Economics Study Centre is staffed by third and fourth-year undergraduate students (Learning Assistants) who assist students on a drop-in basis.
+The Economics Study Centre The Economics Study Centre is staffed by third and fourth-year undergraduate students (Learning Assistants) who assist students on a drop-in basis.
 They plan on both in-person and online hours this years.
-Full details, including physical location and a join link, are available on Quercus. - Recognized Study Groups (RSG) Small group collaboration has been shown to be an effective mode of studying.
-Recognized Study Groups are voluntary, peer-led study groups of 3- 6 students enrolled in the same course.
+Full details, including physical location and a join link, are available on Quercus.

+Recognized Study Groups (RSG) Small group collaboration has been shown to be an effective mode of studying.
+Recognized Study Groups are voluntary, peer-led study groups of 3-6 students enrolled in the same course.
 In addition to supporting students' study habits and academic success, RSGs also encourage student participants to be socially connected with their peers.
 Participants earn a Co-Curricular Record (CCR) credit.
-Visit the RSG website (https://sidneysmithcommons.artsci.utoronto.ca/recognized-study-groups/) to find out more and join. - Informal Study Groups If joining officially-sanctioned activities is not your thing, find some peers and form your own study group.
+Visit the RSG website (https://sidneysmithcommons.artsci.utoronto.ca/recognized-study-groups/) to find out more and join.

+Informal Study Groups If joining officially-sanctioned activities is not your thing, find some peers and form your own study group.

-Piazza Piazza is an electronic discussion board through which students engage with each other by posting and responding to questions related to course materials.
-Piazza provides the opportunity for all students to become participants in class discussions.
+Ed Discussion Ed Discussion is an electronic discussion board through which students engage with each other by posting and responding to questions related to course materials.
+Ed provides the opportunity for all students to become participants in class discussions.
 The discussions are regularly monitored by TAs and the instructor.
-You access Piazza through Quercus.
-Piazza-and not Packback-is the appropriate forum for posting questions about course content, administration, or economic ideas more generally.
+You access Ed through Quercus.
+Ed-and not Packback-is the appropriate forum for posting questions about course content or administration.

-9 COMMUNICATION
+8 COMMUNICATION